BrainJS/egreedy-js/README.md

 npm run coverage
 ```

-**Note:** Tests against stochastic methods (e.g. `Algorithm#select`) are inherently tricky to test with deterministic assertions.
+**Note:** Tests against stochastic methods (e.g. `Egreedy#select`) are inherently tricky to test with deterministic assertions.
 The approach here is to iterate across a semi-random set of conditions to verify that each run produces valid output.
 As a result, each test suite run encounters slightly different execution state.
 In the future, the test suite should be expanded to include a more robust test of the distribution's properties &ndash; though because of the number of runs required, should be triggered with an optional flag.